vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 The relevant Data Job code is available [here](https://github.com/vmware/versatile-data-kit/tree/main/examples).

-You can follow along and run this Meta Job on your machine;
+You can follow along and run this DAG Job on your machine;
-alternatively, you can use the available code as a template and extend it to make a Meta Job that fits your use case more closely.
+alternatively, you can use the available code as a template and extend it to make a DAG Job that fits your use case more closely.

 Data
 --------